 Bike and motorcycle riders are at a unique risk on the road.
 While they should be afforded the same rights as other vehicles on the road, they are far too often overlooked by other drivers.
 Furthermore, the size of bikes and motorcycles can make them difficult to see and their space is frequently invaded by larger vehicles.
 Riders of bikes and motorcycles also lack the protections afforded to enclosed vehicles that have seatbelts and airbags and a protective structure that can absorb much of the impact in the event of an accident.
-This is why bicyclists and motorcyclists can easily sustain devastating injuries in the event of a crash.
+This is why bicyclists and motorcyclists can easily sustain devastating injuries in the event of a crash or in car door bike and motorcycle accidents.

 When thinking of a bike or motorcycle accident, you may think of a vehicle changing lanes into the bike or motorcycle.
 You may think of inclement weather conditions or roads in disrepair causing an accident.
 Did you know that one of the most common types of bike and motorcycle accidents is when a door is opened directly into the path of a rider and an accident occurs as a result?
 It’s true.
 In fact, this type of accident has even earned the specific name “dooring” for easy reference because it occurs so often.